nl253/Notes/Web-Development/android.md

     -   `onResume()`
     -   `onDestroy()`
     -   `onPause()`
+    -   **NOTE**: You can overwrite those methods and perform some utility actions such as displaying info about the state from a `ContentProvider`
     -   **NOTE**: `Bundle savedInstanceState` is a key-value storage structure to hold application data between invocations (like a session variable)
+- **NOTE**: activities are stopped when another activity comes in front of them and they are no longer visible.
+When stopped, they retain their state.
+  After being stopped, they can be restarted if the user reopens them which triggers the `onRestart()`, `onStart()` and `onResume()` callbacks.
+- `onCreate()` is only run when the activity is not stopped and is not paused.
+  I.e. after the process was killed.
+- If an activity wants to persist it's state it must save it in some persistent storage (e.g. `ContentProvider`).

 ## Services